Light scalars in light of UV/IR mixing: classicalization via synergy between Vainshtein and chameleon screenings: K-essence as Classicalizer

 Since UV-screeners govern the classicalization dynamics, they must be treated non-perturbatively, and their selection must ensure the absence of physical ghost-like degrees of freedom in the spectrum.
 This challenge is well documented in the modified gravity literature~\cite{Joyce:2014kja}, where k-essence and Galileon theories are specifically constructed to avoid such pathologies\footnote{For a broader discussion of these constructions (in the context of dark energy theories), see the review~\cite{Langlois:2018dxi}.}.
 This requirement represents a fundamental distinction from UV-remnants.

 As a final remark on the interpretation of UV-screeners within the EFT framework, the reader may question how the values of the couplings \(\kappa_i\) align with the renormalization program.
 A detailed analysis of the perturbative renormalization of the EFT governing the fluctuations around the classicalon background lies beyond the scope of this article (see Ref.~\cite{Brax:2016jjt} for an attempt in this direction).
 Here, we offer only preliminary considerations on the subject.
 Within the classicalon radius, the running of these couplings is effectively frozen, as the dynamics in this region is predominantly classical, as demonstrated in Ref.~\cite{Padilla:2017wth}.
-Since quantum corrections are suppressed, no large logarithms should require resummation.
+Since quantum corrections are suppressed\footnote{In certain cases, non-renormalization theorems guarantee that a coupling \(\kappa_i\) does not run \cite{Goon:2016ihr,Heisenberg:2020cyi}.}, no large logarithms should require resummation.
 Consequently, one should be able to choose the renormalized values of the couplings \(\kappa_i\) to match those of the classical Lagrangian $(\hbar \to 0)$, with, e.g., a subtraction point specified by the background amplitude \(\overline{\phi_0}^\prime \equiv \Lambda_\ast^2\).
 The counterterms should then be employed to absorb the UV divergences, as usual in the background field method \cite{Peskin:1995ev}.
 This also implies that if an operator vanishes classically, it is incorporated with a renormalized coupling that is zero in the Lagrangian density, yet accompanied by a non-vanishing counterterm to address the UV divergences \cite{Brax:2016jjt}.